Leonss23/to-do-app/README.md

 **(Not finished yet)**

-A small project for showcase and learning purposes (MERN stack, Typescript, RestAPIs, good design and practices, plus other important/useful knowledge and skills).
+A small project for showcase and learning purposes (MERN stack, Typescript, RestAPIs, JWT auth, app design patterns & practices (Repository pattern used), and other relevant skills).

 ## Tech stack